hlindberg/misc-puppet-docs/data-in-modules.md

     * variables are interpolated using Puppet Language syntax
     * since the result is contributed to an overall configuration of data, there is the need to specify how.
+* Hiera-2 loads dynamically, if the hiera.yaml is changed these changes are picked up when processing the next request (e.g. for a catalog).

 Introducing data-in-modules presented an opportunity to also address general issues.
 Hiera-1 only allows interpolate of variables and uses a different interpolation syntax (`%{varname}`) than the Puppet Language (`${expression}`).